EvSecDev/SCMP/README.md

 These reload commands will be grouped when identical between several files in the deployment.
 This ensures that if you change multiple files that all require the same systemd service to be restarted, that the service is only restarted once.

-If you want to run any commands prior to the new configuration being written, use the `Checks` JSON array in the metadata header.
-Check commands that fail for a group of files sharing the same reload commands will cause the reloads to NOT run (although all files which have checks that do not fail will be written to remote host)
-Check commands are not grouped together and will run multiple times even if identical between multiple files.

 #### Named Reload Groups